Dataframes

 - Answer:

-- concatif long format
+concatif long formatmergedatabases if wide format

 - Lots of subtleties when data gets complicated